-- 1. Insurance companies that are part of the EU/EEA and have own solo Solvency II reporting, are fully consolidated using so-called line-by-line consolidation based on Solvency II valuation. - 2.
+- 1. Insurance companies that are part of the EU/EEA and have own solo Solvency II reporting, are fully consolidated based on Solvency II valuation. - 2.
 Companies that are regulated according to the CRD IV framework are entered in the "Subsidiaries" line in the balance sheet with a value equivalent to the proportionate share of the company's own funds based on CRD IV. - 3.
 Non-regulated companies with ownership of more than 20% are entered as equity at the proportionate part of the market value (equity method), minus goodwill and intangible assets in the "Subsidiaries" line in the balance sheet, so-called one-line consolidation.
 The exceptions are the investment companies for property, which are fully consolidated.